Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/util.md

 ### Arguments
 1. `arguments`: A list of arguments that the program accepts.
 Single-character arguments are handled through `-a`, and longer arguments are handled through `--argument`.
+The value of the entry specifies how the argument is handled:
+ * If the value is a truthy value, this argument requires a parameter.
+ * If the value is `"number"`, the argument requires a number parameter.
+ * If the value is `"multiple"`, the argument can be specified multiple times, and will require a parameter.
+The values returned will be in a table.
+ * If the value is `"multiple number"`, the argument can be specified multiple times, and will require a number parameter.
+These are also in a table.
-If the value is a truthy value, this argument requires a parameter; if the value is `"number"`, the argument requires a number parameter; if the value is `false`, the argument does not take a parameter; if the value is `nil`, the argument does not exist and will throw an error if passed.
+ * If the value is `false`, the argument does not take a parameter.
+ * If the value is `nil`, the argument does not exist and will throw an error if passed.
+ * If the value starts with `@`, the parameter is an alias and will be stored in that argument instead, following the same rules as that argument as well.
+ Special parameters to the parser can be added in a `[""]` table.
+The following parameters are specified:
+ * `stopProcessingOnPositionalArgument` [boolean]: Whether to stop processing arguments when a positional argument is passed, e.g. `myprog -s arg -i` will return `args.s = true`, but `args.i = nil`.
 2. `...`: The arguments as passed to the program.

 ### Return Values